-Transgender activists Marsha P. Johnson and Sylvia Rivera, pioneers in the early days of the LGBTQ rights movement who participated in the Stonewall Riots, will be memorialized in a monument that might be located near the Stonewall Inn in New York City, officials said today.
+Transgender activists Marsha P. Johnson and Sylvia Rivera, activists in the early days of the LGBTQ rights movement who participated in the Stonewall Riots, will be memorialized in a monument that might be located near the Stonewall Inn in New York City, officials said today.

 Marsha P. Johnson